Marko50/FEUP-LAIG/TP3/README.md

 # TP3

+## Setup
+ 1. Get a prolog compiler like Sicstus
+ 2. Consult server.pl in the communications folder
+ 3. Execute server.pl

 ## Objectives

 - [X] Build a connection with a PROLOG server that processes logic taks of the board game